photopensieve/photopensieve.github.io/_posts/2022-08-09-uk-london-yorkshire-and-edinburgh.md

 Follow me to see the latest photos of the trip.
 I’ll end the post with an FAQ.

+# FAQ

-British Museum is basically like a collection of souvenirs from colonial times, isn’t it?
+## British Museum is basically like a collection of souvenirs from colonial times, isn’t it?

 Well, it’s certainly true that many of the artifacts in museums around the world, including British Museum are either outright stolen, or dubiously collected in the last few hundred years.
 In 21st century, the legality and ethics of such museums should be openly discussed.
 But looking at British Museum just as a collection of colonial souvenirs is neglecting the pioneering works of archeology, anthropology, and history that has gone into procuring, identifying, preserving and displaying such objects.
 Thanks to these efforts, we now understand the history of humankind far better.
 In a way, it’s because of these groundbreaking discoveries and painstakingly deciphering and remodeling these objects that the same objects now have a tremendous value for their countries of origin.

-How is the trip with the baby?
+## How is the trip with the baby?

 Well, like a normal life with a baby, we have good days and bad days.
 The period of time around teething is especially trying, but they pass.
 Honestly at this point, I can’t say that traveling with a baby is much different from staying home.
 The only big advantage of staying home is having help from family, and nanny/daycare.
 Due to that help, you get to spend a good portion of the day away at work, unlike travel that you are together 24/7 - which is great, but can be tiresome at times.
 On the other hand, the advantage of traveling is that our son gets to experience new things everyday, keeping him busy and happy.
 When visiting most places, our son finds a way to enjoy himself often without much help.
 We of course avoid activities that he won’t enjoy at all, or it would be hard for him, so as long as he can explore and play around, he is happy!
 His favorite game is running after pigeons, and we let him indulge in it as much as he likes.
 He also loves to run around in the stores, and to our dismay, re-arrange the goods.

-What are you reading these days?
+## What are you reading these days?

 After finishing the fantastic “Italians Before Italy” audiobook, I picked up another audiobook about the Roman republic called “The Storm Before the Storm”, which is about the period of Roman history before the beginning of the end of Republic, aka Caesar era.
 The premise of the book is that what happened during this period was actually a precursor to the end of the republic.
 History as they say does repeat itself, but no one knows when.
 We are at a historical crossroad in the US, and it does bear some similarity to this period in Roman republic, so it’s worth a read/listen.
 Now, I’m listening to “The Time Traveller’s Guide to Medieval England”, which basically talks about how life was in 14th century in England.
 Most history books recount the political or military events of the period, but this book answers the hypothetical question of what would you experience, if you were to timetravel to 14th century England.
 So instead, it discusses how life was during that period, and what you would likely encounter.
 It’s a refreshing way of learning about history, and quite relevant to the trip we finished in the UK - just a 700 years later!